 - Careers help and advice parents and students are welcome to book an appointment with the Careers Adviser.
-Email: careers@bishopstopford.com - Careers Talks and Societies Year 10 students are welcome to attend any of the lunchtime Careers Café, career talks and school societies arranged at lunchtimes across the school year. - Progress Review Evening an opportunity for students and parents to meet with the school's Careers Adviser. - Students who are looked after, attract Pupil Premium funding or have an Education Health Care Plan (EHCP) have an interview automatically arranged with the Careers Adviser. - Year 10 Enterprise Day Students spend a full school day working with Employer Ambassadors developing skills across core employability competencies through a range of entrepreneurial and group activities.
-This activity is delivered by the Young Enterprise Company
+Email careers@bishopstopford.com - Careers Talks and Societies Year 11 students are welcome to attend any of the lunchtime Careers Café, career talks and school societies arranged at lunchtimes across the school year. - Labour Market Information The Careers team will circulate information received by the school to parents and students, such as: College open and taster days, Career Fairs, Employer events, Apprenticeship and job vacancies. - Post 16 options morning A chance to explore post 16 options.
+Students come away from lessons to hear from our 6th form team and students, our three local Further Education Colleges and local Apprenticeship providers to develop knowledge of pathways for transition after GCSE's.
+This is followed with a Post 16 options "Fair" where students can speak with staff from these providers, pick up brochures and ask questions and speak with the school's careers adviser. - Progress Review Evening an opportunity for students and parents to meet with the school's Careers Adviser. - Students who are looked after attract Pupil Premium funding or have an Education Health Care Plan (EHCP) have an interview automatically arranged with a Careers Adviser. - Year 11 into Year 12 Evening for students considering Bishop Stopford School's Sixth Form.